grpc/grpc-web/doc/roadmap.md

 With the addition of CommonJS style imports, gRPC-Web client stubs can now be compiled with various tools such as Browserify, Webpack, etc. Let us know what else we should try!

-### Web UI Support

-This allows the user to construct and submit a gRPC request directly using the browser.

-We need define a standard look & feel for creating and rendering nested protobuf messages.